sciurusl/sciurusl.github.io/_posts/2020-12-17-10-REST-JAVA-MeetingScheduler-backend.markdown

 ---

 As a semestral project in a team of two, we created a backend of a meeting scheduler JAVA application using REST.
-To test the application, we have written 58 unit tests and even tested it in
+To test the application, we have written 58 unit tests and further tested it in Postman

 The system description:
 The system is similar to Doodle, but has more functions.
 The